T. Alexander Aleinikoff: Background

 Aleinikoff joined the law faculty of Georgetown University Law Center in 1997.
 From 2003 to 2004, Aleinikoff was associate dean of the Law Center and was named dean of the Law Center and executive vice president of Georgetown University in 2004.

-Aleinikoff specializes in immigration policy and has written a number of books on the topic.
+Aleinikoff specializes in immigration policy, and has written a number of books on the topic.
 He has been a senior associate at the Migration Policy Institute, executive associate commissioner of programs, Immigration and Naturalization Service (INS) at the U.S. Department of Justice (it is now part of the Department of Homeland Security), and general counsel of the INS.
 Aleinikoff was co-chair of the Immigration Policy Review Team for the Presidential transition of Barack Obama.

 On December 2, 2009, Aleinikoff notified students and faculty of his intention to accept appointment as Deputy High Commissioner of Office of the United Nations High Commissioner for Refugees (UNHCR).
-António Guterres of Portugal said, "Mr. Aleinikoff brings a rich combination of skills and experience that will serve refugees and UNHCR extremely well."
-Mr. Aleinikoff expressed his gratitude for the appointment, saying, "I am honored to be joining UNHCR, an organization I have admired for many years.
-I look forward to contributing to UNHCR's work on behalf of more than 34 million refugees, internally displaced and other persons of concern around the world."

 As executive associate commissioner at the INS, Aleinikoff oversaw program development from 1995 to 1997.
-Prior to that, as general counsel for the INS from 1994 to 1995, he participated in major decisions that included reform of the US asylum process.
+Prior to that, as general counsel for the INS from 1994 to 1995, he participated in decisions that included reform of the US asylum process.